-If you didn’t know, a tiny bit over a month ago I traveled to Australia for a year!
+If you didn’t know, a tiny bit over a month ago I travelled to Australia for a year!
 Hopefully, over the next year, I’ll be filling this blog up with lots of memories that we make along the way.

 So, let’s recap what I’ve been up to over the past month.
 We landed in Perth on December 29th and spent the first few days in the city.
 We were only in Perth for 2 nights but the whole experience felt like a week in itself, well and truly including that flight – it made me never want to get on a plane again!
 No turbulence or anything, just very, very boring.